Velyki Mezhyrichi: Jewish life in Mezhirichi

 Undoubtedly the most significant event in the Jewish community of Mezhirichi was the arrival there of the Maggid, Rabbi Dov Ber.
 After the death of the founder of Hasidism, the Baal Shem Tov, in 1761, Rabbi Dov Ber became the next leader of the movement.
 He moved to Rivne, and later to Mezhrichi, where he remained for the rest of his life.
 Mezhrichi rapidly became a magnet and place of pilgrimage for the chasidim.
 The location of Mezhrichi, nearer to Poland and White Russia than the Baal Shem Tov's seat in Medzhybizh, acted as a spur to the fledgling chasidic movement.

+There is a Yizkor book memorializing the Jewish community that lived in the town prior to the Holocaust.

 History and attractions

+Around 15,000 BC, a primeval community in Mezhirich featured dwellings built from mammoth bones, draped with animal hides, hearths filled with charred remnants, and ground surfaces stained with reddish pigments—reflecting early ingenuity and shared living practices.

 The first written record of the village dates from 1544.
 However, archaeologists found in the area a settlement of Bronze Age and the Roman coins of II century AD.

 The Magdeburg rights were provided for the village Mezhyrichi by the King of Poland Sigismund III Vasa in 1605.
 And in 1702 the owner of the village, Jerzy Lubomirski, started to build a stone church of St. Anthony in the village, which took 25 years to erect.
 The church was built on the place of an old wooden church, which had been erected by means of by Konstantine Ostrogski and which burned down in 1601.

 Monuments of architecture national importance in the Rivne region is the stone church of St. Anthony (N - 1503 0) and Peter and Paul Church (wooden) (N – 1505 0) in the village Velyki Mezhyrichi.